sps992/sps-design-services/README.md

 * To send a password reminder to a registered user.
 * To login and logout an existing user with an alert letting them know they have done so.
 * To browse different available services.
+* Services with nicely presented tabs to cycle through the different plans in that category.

 #### Future Features
 - I would like to add the feature which I featured on the user profile page, which is the ability to see active subscriptions to services the user has paid for and a expiry date for repeat billing.
 I added a coming soon page filler to gauge an idea of the space if I ever get the time to launch this app into the real world.